Stay prepared with a Health Savings Account.

 Use it for qualified medical expenses, which generally include most medical, dental and vision care costs.
 For a complete list of qualified medical expenses, please review the IRS Publication 502 (PDF).

 Yes.
-HSA funds can be used to pay or reimburse qualified medical expenses of the owner, his or her spouse, and any tax dependents.
+HSA funds can be used to pay or reimburse qualified medical expenses of the owner, their spouse, and any tax dependents.

 No. As long as the medical expenses were incurred after you established the HSA, there is no time limit on when you must take a distribution to reimburse qualified medical expenses.